This product is freeze dried. All water molecules have been removed.

 This antibody is shipped with its antigen FREE of charge!

 3,4.
-Anti-CACNG5 (extracellular) Antibody, preincubated with the control peptide antigen.
+Anti-CACNG5 (extracellular) Antibody, preincubated with the negative control antigen.

 Voltage-gated Ca2+ (CaV) channels are ubiquitously expressed and function as Ca2+ conducting pores in the plasma membrane1.
 On the basis of their voltage activation properties, the voltage-gated Ca2+ channels can be further divided into two broad groups: the low (T-type) and high (L, N, P, Q and R-type) threshold-activated channels.2.
 CaV channels are heteromultimers composed of four independently encoded proteins, the pore-forming α1 subunit, which triggers Ca2+ flow across the membrane, and the auxiliary subunits α2δ, γ, and β3.